python-control/python-control/doc/xferfcn.rst

 Input/output norms
 ------------------

-Continuous and discrete time signals can be represented as a normed linear space with the appropriate choice of signal norm.
+Continuous and discrete-time signals can be represented as a normed linear space with the appropriate choice of signal norm.
 For continous time signals, the three most common norms are the 2-norm and the :math:`\infty`-norm: